Our Faculty

 Mr. Fong has been teaching regular, honors and AP chemistry at several local public school districts for the past 17 years.
 Prior to teaching, Mr. Fong was involved with research and product development of personal care products for Shaklee Corp., Neutrogena, and Joico haircare.
 Mr. Fong earned a Bachelors of Science degree from the University of California at Berkeley, majoring in Chemistry.
 He has expressed a real love for teaching our children, the fascination of chemistry and contributing to the development of of our youth.

-Elaine Enns – Restorative Justice
+Elaine Enns – Restorative Justice (on Sabbatical)

 Elaine is teaching our cornerstone class in Restorative Justice.
 She is a member of Bartimaeus Cooperative Ministries and holds a Masters degree in Conflict Management and Peacemaking.
 She has over 20 years’ professional experience working to reconcile conflict and training others to develop these skills.
 Elaine will be developing middle and high school age appropriate curricula and teaching our students how to interpret and respond to injustice as they experience it in their own lives and in the world around them.